Elizabeth de Bohun, Countess of Northampton: Marriages and issue

-By the order of King Edward III, Elizabeth's father-in-law, the Earl of Mortimer was hanged in November 1330 for having assumed royal power, along with other crimes.
+Elizabeth's father-in-law, the Earl of Mortimer was hanged in November 1330 for having assumed royal power, along with other crimes.
 His estates were forfeited to the Crown, therefore Elizabeth's husband did not succeed to the earldom and died a year later.
 Elizabeth's dower included the estates of Maelienydd and Comot Deuddwr in the Welsh Marches.